 This is where the real benefit of competitions is found.
 Most first aid training sessions are based on following the book and doing what the manual says for the injury that is being practiced that day.
-This approach is fine for practicing a sling or a bandage but does not cover the whole person approach to first aid.
+This approach is fine and well for practicing a sling or a bandage but does not cover the whole person approach to first aid.
 The best form of training for competition is scenario based.
 This approach incorporates the basic skills with a scene that requires consideration of many outside factors.
 The patient's wounded hand can no longer be your only concern or focus of attention.
 This develops experience in dealing with complicated situations.
 There are only 2 ways to develop this type of experience.
 One is to be at the scene of many injuries, the other is to be well prepared and trained through scenarios.

-The basis for first aid training in emergency response teams is the Standard OHS Level First Aid Course.
-This program and all of its basic principles are captured in the manual "First Aid Reference Guide (FARG)" and the "Advanced First Aid for Firefighters" (Medical First Responder) guide or Intermediate First Aid.
+The basis for all training for first aid in emergency response teams is the Intermediate/First Responder Course.
+This program and all of its basic principles are captured in the manual "First Aid Reference Guide (FARG)" and the Intermediate First Aid or Advanced First Aid for Fire Fighters guide.
 A clear understanding of these manuals will be critical to your success during the competition.
-These manuals will help to upgrade basic skills.
+But this will not be the only studying to attain success in the first aid event.
+These manuals will help to upgrade your basic skill.
 We will be covering things such as making a "load and go" decision.
-Criteria for load and go will appear later in these guidelines.
+We will set out the criteria for load and go later in this portion of the guidelines.

-Regular practice will weld individuals into a team.
+Regular practice should aim at welding the individuals into a team.
 No team can hope to compete successfully if they leave their training until a month or so before the competition.
 The assistance of competition minded instructors and lay persons is very valuable in training.
 They can set or help set the scenario, critique the work done and point out improvements required by the team.